 More Correspondence about the Gamble Plantation

 In my last correspondence, I offered to meet with Mr. Kiser, but he didn’t suggest a time.
 Therefore, I have written a couple of essays for him.
 I intend for these to form a brochure or signs to be distributed or displayed at the park.
-The first essay, “Who Was Judah P. Benjamin?”, is in this post.
-“Why Do the People and Government of Florida Honor Judah P. Benjamin at the Gamble House Park?” will be in the next one.
+The first essay is here: “Who Was Judah P. Benjamin?”.
+This post has “Why Do the People and Government of Florida Honor Judah P. Benjamin at the Gamble House Park?”.

 I haven’t sent these yet because I would like your advice, suggestions you or readers might have about the content or writing.